harith-alsafi/vega.journal/resubmission/resubmit.md

 [add this in IV.A]

 2. In the proposed Vega system, the LLM is accessed via OpenAI’s API rather than through a locally trained or fine-tuned model.
 Therefore, the LLM may lack specific expertise in IoT hardware control.
 Could this lead to errors when interpreting more complex commands?
-[mention this in IV.C]
+[mention this in IV.C] cost to benefit ratio

-3. Although this paper demonstrates a functioning system, it relies on the integration of existing devices and third-party applications, which may lack originality and innovation. [mention in ]
+3. Although this paper demonstrates a functioning system, it relies on the integration of existing devices and third-party applications, which may lack originality and innovation. [mention in IV.A]

 4. In proposed the multi-agent intelligent chatbot, there are few descriptions of the agents.
 The author may consider introducing their technical principle, implementation schemes, etc.
 [mention in III.E]